sinlov/rust_playground/README.md

 # see help
 make help
 # run test grammar
-make runGrammar
+make run.grammar

 # run test tools
-make runTools
+make run.tools

 # clean build
-make cleanAll
+make clean.all
 ```

-- `make runGrammar` and default env `TEST_FILTER=grammar` will generate the `path_to_grammar.rs` file and populate it with the first test in the list.
+- `make run.grammar` and default env `TEST_FILTER=grammar` will generate the `path_to_grammar.rs` file and populate it with the first test in the list.
 - After supplying an answer for the first test case.
 - entering `cargo run` again will continue you on your `src/grammar`path, with config file `src/grammar.txt`